 In criminal proceedings, the prosecution service or office of public prosecution plays a very important role.
 The Member States' systems are also very diverse as regards the role, tasks and powers of prosecutors.

-The functions and titles of court staff can be very different, for example: "Greffier" in France, "Rechtspfleger" in Germany, "Court clerk" in England.
+The functions and titles of court staff can be very different, for example: "Greffier" in France, "Rechtspfleger" in Germany.

 In addition, functions held by them vary widely from one legal system to another: assisting judges or prosecutors, management of courts, responsibilities in certain procedures.
 Depending on the country, they are subject to legal studies, can provide legal advice and/or benefit from continuous training.